 It’s clear that these scenarios are far from optimal for both your business and the web agency building your website.

 Many business owners and marketing executives aren’t aware of the importance of a content-first approach.
 Sadly, that’s also the case for a lot of web and marketing agencies.
-That’s why we found it crucial to give you a closer look at the philosophy behind the content-first approach.
+That’s why we found it crucial to give you a closer look at the philosophy behind the approach.

 Sign up for our newsletter and get immediate access to “Outdated SEO Practices Marketers Should Avoid”, which includes a quiz to test your knowledge of SEO basics.